bsc-pm/nanos6/README.md

 ## Monitoring

-Gathering metrics and generating predictions for these metrics is possible and enabled through the Monitoring infrastructure.
-Monitoring is an infrastructure composed of several modules.
-Each of these modules controls the monitoring and prediction generation of specific elements of the runtime core.
+Monitoring is an infrastructure composed of several modules that gather metrics of specific elements of the runtime core and generate predictions usable by other modules.
+Checkpointing of predictions is enabled through the Wisdom mechanism, which allows saving predictions for future executions.
-At this moment, Monitoring includes the following modules/predictors:

-1. A module to monitor and predict metrics for Tasks
-1. A module to monitor and predict metrics for Threads
-1. A module to monitor and predict metrics for CPUs
-1. A predictor that generates predictions of the elapsed time until completion of the application
-1. A predictor that generates real-time workload estimations
-1. A predictor that inferrs the CPU usage for a specific time range

-All of these metrics and predictions can be obtained at real-time within the runtime.
-The infrastructure also includes an external API to poll some of the predictions from user code.
-This external API can be used including `nanos6/monitoring.h` in applications.

-In addition, checkpointing of predictions is enabled through the Wisdom mechanism.
-This mechanism allows saving predictions for later usage, to enable earlier predictions in future executions.

-The Monitoring infrastructure is enabled at configure time, however, both the infrastructure and the Wisdom mechanism are controlled through additional configuration variables:
+Monitoring is enabled at run-time through various environment variables:

-* `monitoring.enabled`: To enable/disable monitoring and predictions of task, CPU, and thread statistics.
-Enabled by default if the runtime is configured with Monitoring.
+* `monitoring.enabled`: To enable/disable monitoring, disabled by default.
 * `monitoring.verbose`: To enable/disable the verbose mode for monitoring.
-Enabled by default if the runtime is configured with Monitoring.
+Enabled by default if monitoring is enabled.
 * `monitoring.rolling_window`: To specify the number of metrics used for accumulators (moving average's window).
 By default, the latest 20 metrics.
 * `monitoring.wisdom`: To enable/disable the wisdom mechanism.
 Disabled by default.

-### Known Limitations

-Currently, Monitoring capabilities lack support for the `task for` construct.

 ## Hardware Counters